FirmLeelayana/laplace-bayesian-classifier/README.md

-# bayesian_linear_classification
+# laplace-bayesian-classifier
-A Bayesian Classifier, using the Laplace approximation for the posterior distribution, as well as computing the predictive distribution.
+Jupyter Notebook that focuses on a classification task, via the use of Bayesian inference as well as using the Laplace approximation for the posterior distribution.
+The focus of this project is to implement theoretical knowledge found in the research literature into actual usable code.
+The probablistic-approach to tackling machine learning problems is the empahsis of this project, as well as learning how to build a classifier from the ground up via inference methodology.